 In addition to assets, the Statements of Net Position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expenses) until then.
-HRSD has eight items that qualify for reporting in this category.
+HRSD has ten items that qualify for reporting in this category.
 The first is the deferred loss on refunding reported in the Statements of Net Position.
 A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The second through sixth amounts are: differences between expected and actual experience on the other postemployment benefits (OPEB) and pension plans; changes of OPEB and pension assumptions; and the changes in proportion for OPEB plans.
+The second through eighth amounts are: differences between expected and actual experience for other postemployment benefits (OPEB) and pension plans; the changes of OPEB and pension assumptions; the net difference between projected and actual earnings on OPEB and pension plan investments; and change in proportion for OPEB plans.
 These differences will be recognized in pension expense in future reporting periods.
-The seventh and eighth deferred charges are for OPEB and pension contributions to the Virginia Retirement System (VRS) made subsequent to the measurement dates of June 30, 2020 and 2019.
-These contributions will be recognized as reductions of the Net OPEB and Net Pension Liabilities during the years ended June 30, 2022 and 2021, respectively.
+The ninth and tenth deferred charges are for OPEB and pension contributions to the Virginia Retirement System (VRS) made subsequent to the measurement dates of June 30 2021 and 2020.
+These contributions will be recognized as reductions of the Net OPEB and Net Pension Liabilities during the years ended June 30, 2023 and 2022, respectively.

 In addition to liabilities, the Statements of Net Position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-HRSD has seven items that qualify for reporting in this category: the differences between expected and actual experience for OPEB and pension plans; the changes of OPEB and pension assumptions; the net difference between projected and actual earnings on OPEB and pension plan investments; and change in proportion for OPEB investments.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+HRSD has seven items that qualify for reporting in this category: the differences between expected and actual experience for OPEB and pension plans; the changes of OPEB and pension assumptions; the net difference between projected and actual earnings on OPEB and pension plan investments; and change in proportion for OPEB plans.
 These items will be recognized in pension expense in future reporting periods.